 - Increase leadership opportunities for BIPOC, women, and LGTBQIA+ persons in the outdoors.
 Our guides are leaders in the outdoor industry and are excited to be a resource to train the next generation of leaders in the industry.

 - Acknowledge the history and importance of the Indigenous land upon which we work and recreate.
 We acknowledge that Tahoma (Mt.
 Rainier) stands on the ancestral homelands of the Cowlitz, Muckleshoot, Nisqually, Puyallup, Suquamish, and Yakama nations.
-Indigenous peoples around the world were displaced from their homelands violently, and many if not all of the peaks we climb lie on lands that were rested from native inhabitants.
+Indigenous peoples around the world were displaced from their homelands violently, and many if not all of the peaks we climb lie on lands that were wrested from native inhabitants.
 It is important to recognize this history.

 RMI AND THE OUTDOOR CEO DIVERSITY PLEDGE

 The Outdoor CEO Diversity Pledge connects leading outdoor brands with inclusion advocates to advance representation for people of color across the industry.
-We're focused on enhancing representation across staff and executive teams, media and marketing, and athletes/ambassadors.
-By building a relationship of support, empathy, and understanding, versus external skepticism and internal stress, we’re moving the outdoor industry towards authentic inclusion.
+We are focused on enhancing representation across staff and executive teams, media and marketing, and athletes/ambassadors.
+By building a relationship of support, empathy, and understanding, versus external skepticism and internal stress, we're moving the outdoor industry towards authentic inclusion.